ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/authentication-and-authorization.markdown

 * [Windows Authentication](../../server/configuration/authentication-and-authorization#windows-authentication)
 * [OAuth Authentication](../../server/configuration/authentication-and-authorization#oauth-authentication)

-Appropriate authentication type is chosen by examining incoming request headers and by default all actions except read-only are being authenticated.
-To determine which actions will be authenticated please refer to [Raven/AnonymousAccess](../server/configuration/configuration-options#authorization--authentication) configuration setting.
+Appropriate authentication type is chosen by examining incoming request headers.
+By default all actions except read-only are being authenticated.
+To determine which actions will be authenticated, please refer to [Raven/AnonymousAccess](../server/configuration/configuration-options#authorization--authentication) configuration setting.

 ## Security system - OSS vs commercial use

 The authentication feature is available only in commercial use of RavenDB.
 You will be able to enable it if you provide a valid commercial license to your database instance.
-For an open-source software the only available setting is `Raven/AnonymousAccess = Admin` which means that no authentication is required.
+For an open-source software the only available setting is `Raven/AnonymousAccess = Admin`, which means that no authentication is required.
 Then any user will have all administrative permissions.
 An attempt to setup authentication for a database working under AGPL license will result in an exception thrown by a server.

-In order to prevent security issues in commercial systems related to a temporary lack of a valid license (e.g. if it just expired) RavenDB stores info about a last seen valid license.
+In order to prevent security issues in commercial systems related to a temporary lack of a valid license (e.g. if it just expired), RavenDB stores info about a last seen valid license.
 This way despite the fact that the license is temporary invalid, the authentication will be still working.

 ## Windows Authentication

 When action (request) needs to be authenticated and no other authentication method is detected, then the Windows Authentication is chosen.
 Worth noting is that all `/admin` endpoint requests are processed using this method.

-By default all windows users and groups have access to all the databases, but this can be easily changed by editing `Raven/Authorization/WindowsSettings` document in `system` database.
+By default all windows users and groups have access to all the databases, but this can be easily changed by editing the `Raven/Authorization/WindowsSettings` document in the `system` database.
 The document consists of list of users and groups that contain the list of accessible databases.
-For example this document could look like this:
+For example, such document could look like this:

 {CODE-BLOCK:json}
 {